 Promoting Positive Mental Health for Victoria’s Primary Producers

-Victoria’s primary producers (including farmers and fishers) are a vulnerable workforce.
+Victoria’s farmers are a vulnerable workforce.
 Many industries are undergoing significant transition—resulting in a wide range of work-related challenges that pose potential risk to individuals’ mental wellbeing.
 Vulnerability stems from a range of factors including an ageing and reducing workforce, rapidly increasing technological demands, exposure to a global marketplace, extreme environmental conditions and increasing uncertainty.

 The Primary Producer Knowledge Network (PPKN) has worked with farmers, fishers and industry partners to co-design and develop a digital platform, Campfire.
-Campfire provides access to opportunities, information, networks, tools and resources to help improve farmers and fishers systems of work to:
+Campfire provides access to opportunities, information, networks, tools and resources to help improve producers’ systems of work to:

 - Better manage the demands and challenges of primary production, and

 - Develop mentally healthy workplaces for owners/managers, workers and their families.

 The Campfire platform is supported by complementary materials including podcasts, blogs, social media and hard copy resources.

 The PPKN is led by the National Centre for Farmer Health in collaboration with primary producers, industry stakeholders and researchers from Griffith University, the University of South Australia and Cath Cosgrave Consulting.
 PPKN is funded by the Victorian State Government’s WorkSafe WorkWell Mental Health Improvement fund.

 Campfire is led by the National Centre for Farmer Health in collaboration with primary producers, industry stakeholders and researchers from Griffith University, the University of South Australia and Cath Cosgrave Consulting.
 Campfire is funded by the Victorian State Government’s WorkSafe WorkWell Mental Health Improvement fund.